 Electrodeionisation (EDI) involves the use of electricity.
 Ion exchange membranes and deionising resins are used in the process.

-Water is passed between a positive anode and negative cathode.
-Special ion-selective membranes are used to separate positively charged ions , which are attracted to the negatively charged cathode, and negatively charged ions, which are attracted toward the positive anode.
+Water is passed between a positive anode and a negative cathode.
+Special ion-selective membranes are used to separate positively charged ions, which are attracted to the negatively charged cathode, and negatively charged ions, which are attracted toward the positive anode.
 Capacitive deionisation (CDI) is a form of EDI.

 Some EDI systems are referred to as continuous electrodeionisation systems (CEDI) as the electrical current is responsible for continuously regenerating the required resin mass.